Oryzone/OryzoneMediaStorageBundle/README.rst

 * Each media entity should have an array that holds metadata (width, height, source, gps coords, author, version, etc...)
 * Each media has a given type (image, video, text document, etc...)
 * Each media type is managed by a **Provider**.
-* Each media may have variants (e.g. default, big, small, hi-res, etc...)
+* Each media may have variants (e.g. default, big, small, hi-res, long, short, subtitled, censored, etc...)
-* Each media can optionally have a thumbnail image
 * Media files can be references to external files/resources (youtube/vimeo/scribd/slideshare/etc...)
-* Media is stored to a given storage and located through a CDN configuration
+* Media is stored to a given filesystem and located through a CDN configuration
 * Media entites can be rendered in templates.
 Render method must print out appropriate html tags to display the content (``img``, ``video``, ``embed``, etc...)
 * **Contexts** are used to define specific different media configurations (avatars, user pictures, etc...)
 * Each context can defines processors (e.g. resizers) to convert original file to various media variants
 * Processors can work **instantly** (when the media is created), **on-demand** (the first time a media variant is requested), **deferred** (pushed in a queue and processed asynchronously)
 * Provide validators (formats, size, dimensions, proportions, etc) and form types (read, create, edit)
-* Possibility to create named collection of medias (galleries)
+* Possibility to create named collection of medias (e.g. galleries)
 * Has a data collector to show stats about stored/retrieved medias

 Default available media types (and providers)